dan-wagner/dan-wagner/README.md

 ## Hi there 👋

 I am a data scientist trained as a health economist.
-Over the last 10 years, I have been working to address persistent challenges in the development of model-based economic evaluations of health technologies.
-My goal is to ensure every model is fast, error free, and inexpensive to create or maintain.
-Currently, this is facilitated by a (private) R package which I maintian to standardize common model development/specification and analysis tasks.
+Beginning with my PhD, I have been working to address persistent challenges in the development of model-based economic evaluations of health technologies.
+Every model should be fast, error free, and inexpensive to maintain.
+I maintain a (private) R package to facilitate this outcome, which encourages the standardization of common model development/specification and analysis tasks.

 As an R developer, I have experience with:
 - Package Development